 If you use GitHub or Bitbucket, you need to grant Google Cloud access to your repository.

-Store your container image in Container Registry, in the same Google Cloud project as your GKE cluster.
-You need to have the image in Container Registry, and you need to have deployed it at least once, so that you have a workload in GKE.
+Store your container image in Artifact Registry, in the same Google Cloud project as your GKE cluster.
+You need to have the image in Artifact Registry, and you need to have deployed it at least once, so that you have a workload in GKE.

-To create a Deployment with an automated deployment, perform the following steps:
+To create an automated deployment, perform the following steps:

-Visit the Workloads menu in Google Cloud Console.
+Go to the Workloads page in Cloud Console.

-Click the name of the workload that you want to deploy.
+In the workloads list, click the name of the Deployment you want to modify.

-From the Repository Provider drop-down, choose the provider for your repository.
+In the Repository Provider drop-down list, choose the provider for your repository